Thame Neighbourhood Plan Revision

 12th June 2023 – 7th August 2023

 This is the first draft of the revised Thame Neighbourhood Plan.
-It contains policies for how development should happen in Thame, where housing and employment could go and proposes projects to improve the lives of residents.
+It suggested policies for how development should happen in Thame, where housing and employment could go and proposed projects to improve the lives of residents.

-It has been written with the benefit of evidence focused on Thame’s needs and over 1,400 sets of comments already made by residents, businesses, and organisations.
+It was written with the benefit of evidence focused on Thame’s needs and over 1,400 sets of comments already made by residents, businesses, and organisations.

 Information Video